cranjesh/images-test/TheSoldiersLegacyThorough.md

 ![Chapter 8 A](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter8A.webp)

 Holmes approached.
 "Lieutenant, your silence has done little to shield you.
-Why were you interested in Edward's chest?"
+Why were you so interested in Edward's chest?"

-Cartwright stiffened but did not look up.
-"I...
-I wanted to retrieve something personal."

-Holmes's gaze sharpened.
-"Shall I elaborate?
-You sought the chest to recover two things: letters from Katherine before her marriage—letters that might call your loyalty to Captain Blackwood into question—and evidence of your own transgressions.
-Or perhaps, more than that?"

-Cartwright's eyes widened.
-"How could you possibly—"
+Cartwright’s fingers clenched around his glass.
+"I had my reasons."

+Holmes’s gaze sharpened.
+"Let me name them for you.
+First, Edward held records—discrepancies in supply reports, minor corruption that pointed to you.
+Not enough to ruin you, but enough to taint your name.
+Second, there were letters—your letters—to Katherine before her marriage.
+You feared what she might find if she opened that chest."

+Cartwright exhaled sharply.
+"I needed Katherine to open it herself.
+Lady Blackwood had the key, and I couldn’t simply demand it.
+If Katherine had a reason to believe it held something for her, she would push to see it opened."

 Holmes leaned forward.
 "It wasn't just the contents, but what they could accomplish.
 A challenge to the will would force the chest into scrutiny.
 If Katherine demanded justice, the truth might emerge without your direct involvement.
 Convenient, wasn't it?"

-Cartwright exhaled.
-"I needed Katherine to push for an inquiry.
-If she contested the will, the chest would be re-examined.
-I thought if she fought for justice, the truth would come out."
+Cartwright stiffened.
+"No. I wanted to protect her.
+Edward was dead, and I knew Hawthorne would erase everything.
+If I spoke out alone, no one would believe me—I needed Katherine's voice."

 Watson frowned.
 "And what truth?
 The corruption you covered up?
 Or the fact that you feared for yourself?"

-Cartwright's fingers clenched.
-"No. I wanted to protect her.
-Edward was dead, and I knew Hawthorne would erase everything.
-If I spoke out alone, no one would believe me—I needed Katherine's voice."

-Holmes exhaled.
-"A strategic decision rather than a direct confrontation.
-You sought justice, but through her actions rather than your own."

-Cartwright looked away.

-After a pause, he sighed.
-"I made mistakes.
-I let things happen.
-But I swear, Holmes, I did not kill Edward.
-He was my friend."

-Holmes studied him.
-"No, you didn't.
-But your cowardice played its part."

-Cartwright exhaled sharply, shame flickering in his eyes.
+Cartwright swallowed hard, his face pale.
+"Both," he admitted.

-Holmes's voice cut through the silence.
+Holmes’s voice cut through the silence.
 "The letters weren't your only concern.
 Edward discovered something else—your involvement in the missing supplies at Fort Kalyan.
 Small amounts, easily overlooked.
 But Edward noticed."

-Cartwright's glass slipped slightly.
+Cartwright’s glass slipped slightly.
 "That's impossible—"

+Holmes tapped his fingers against the table.
 "The timing of your visits to the study aligned perfectly with the East India Company's audit schedule.
 You needed those records destroyed before they reached London."
-Holmes leaned closer.
-"But someone else moved first, didn't they?
+He leaned closer.
+"But someone else moved first, didn’t they?
 Someone who knew about both your secrets—the letters and the supplies."

-Cartwright's face drained of color.
+Cartwright’s face drained of color.
 "Colonel Hawthorne," he whispered.

-Holmes stood.
-"We are closing in on the truth.
-If you wish to atone, now is the time."
+Holmes studied him carefully.
+"You have a choice, Lieutenant.
+Speak now, or let the truth bury you along with Hawthorne."

 Cartwright said nothing, but his hands clenched.
 Holmes had given him an opening—a chance to act.
 Whether he would take it, only time would tell.